I/O Psychology Consultants

 Contact

-About Talentlift and I/O Psychology
+About I/O Psychology

 Industrial Organizational Psychology is a specialty focus within the very broad discipline of Psychology.
 Operating as a distinct division (division 14) of the American Psychological Association (APA), Industrial Organizational Psychology concerns itself with the psychological dynamics of people in work environments.
 People influence the work environment and the workplace has an impact on people.
 Additionally, work and non-work (i.e., home) are not separate worlds.
 What happens in either of these places affects the other.